Shadeqt/cfEventTests/TRADE_EVENT_RESULTS.md

     end
 end

--- DON'T rely on partner name timing if event == "TRADE_SHOW" then
+-- DON'T rely only on ClickTradeButton for item monitoring hooksecurefunc("ClickTradeButton", function(index)
-    local partner = UnitName("npc")
+    -- This misses drag-and-drop item placement!
-    if partner == "Invalid" then
+    -- Use TRADE_PLAYER_ITEM_CHANGED event instead
-        -- Retry partner detection later
+end)

-    end
+-- DON'T assume hooks fire for all item movements
-end
+-- ClickTradeButton only fires on UI button clicks, not drags
 ```

 ---